brevadi/OpenRocket-Flight-Simulation-Project/Project1_LearningOpenRocket/README.md

       * Length: 22 cm
       * Outer Diameter: 3.5 cm
       * Inner Diameter: 2.9 cm // needs to be the same as the motor's diameter

+    - Bulkhead
+      * Thickness: 0.318 cm
+      * Diameter: 7.22 cm
+      * Position: Bottom of the parent component
+          ** plus: 10.2 cm // (it needs to be at the end of the nose cone)

 # Materials used
   - Nose cone